The Best Telescope For Beginners

 The Dobsonian Reflector

-A Dobsonian telescope is a Newtonian Reflector design, that includes a large primary mirror at the end of its optical tube.
-The large primary mirror reflects the image of your object in space to a secondary mirror, and into the telescope eyepiece.
+A Dobsonian telescope is a Newtonian Reflector design that includes a large primary mirror at the end of its optical tube.
+The large primary mirror reflects the image of your object in space to a secondary mirror and into the telescope eyepiece.
 The result is an unforgettable real-time view of the wonders above our heads in the sky.

 Start with Visual Astronomy

-Before you invest a lot of money in an expensive astrophotography telescope and a “go-to” tracking mount, I would make sure that you are ready to experience all aspects of viewing the night sky outside.
+Before investing a lot of money in an expensive astrophotography telescope and a “Go-To” tracking mount, I would ensure you are ready to experience all aspects of viewing the night sky outside.
 This means setting up and traveling with your equipment, aligning and tuning the optics, and understanding how the telescope works.
-Not to mention, spending time outside in the dark for an extended period of time.

 If you have done your homework, buying your first telescope will be an enjoyable experience with the added comfort of knowing that you made the right choice for your needs.
 A telescope you feel comfortable using will get the most use.